Results tagged ‘ Michigan ’

 Lakers ready for California dreamin’

 The Lake Superior State Lakers softball team is ready to this the road this spring, as the first leg of their season takes them to California.
 Trips like this are expensive for small programs, especially since LSSU is the smallest state funded college in Michigan.
 One of the ways the girls earn money for the trip is the annual Take Me Out To The Ballgame dinner.
-This has also been a tradition for the kids and I, who’ve been going since Lily and Trevor were probably Brian’s age.
-We had fun again this year, and the kids Papa was able to join us, too.
+This has also been a tradition for the kids and I, as we’ve attended all since Lily and Trevor were babies.
+We had fun again this year, and the kids’ Papa was able to join us, too.
 One of Lily’s favorite things to do is to put a pie in the face of her favorite player.
 They started doing this last season, and it’s been a big hit.
 A lot of the players already know Lily from the local softball camps and clinics, so it’s fun for them, too.
 The girls were also raffling off a flat screen TV and went out on the ice during the hockey game that night to announce the winner and promote the team.
 Pictured above is the team sporting their very cool new uniforms.
 The photos below are from the banquet, and feature Lily sporting her new softball hoodie and us enjoying our spaghetti dinner.
 Good luck to the Lady Lakers this season, and we hope the weather is decent this April for their home games here in the Sault.
 Here’s the link to the girls 2012 schedule:

 http://www.lssulakers.com/sports/w-softbl/2011-12/schedule